as-one/starter-app/README.md

 Options:

-- --input or -i: Defines the input folder.
+- --input or -i: Defines the input folder starting from the --root.
 Default: src;
-- --output or -o: Defines the output folder.
+- --output or -o: Defines the output folder starting from the --root.
 Default: dist;
 - --root or -r: Defines the root folder to run the server.
 Default: /;

 Examples: